saddamarbaa/saddamarbaa/README.md

 <h2>  Hi there! 👋 I'm Saddam Arbaa. </h2>

-  I am an enthusiastic software developer, hard worker, problem solver and fast learner.<br> I always ensure the fast delivery of the functional well organized and clean code using <br> the appropriate Programming language and frameworks.
+  I am an enthusiastic software developer, hard worker, problem solver and fast learner,<br> I always ensure the fast delivery of the functional well organized and clean code using <br> the appropriate Programming language and frameworks.